Laser Blocking Roller Blinds

 Use of Lasers in the Operating Theatre.
 Paragraph 7.120

-Lasermet’s Orca Laser Blocking material are CE and UKCA marked and certified to BS EN IEC 60825-4 Safety of Laser Products Part 4: Laser Guards.
+Lasermet’s Orca Laser Blocking material is CE and UKCA marked and certified to BS EN IEC 60825-4 Safety of Laser Products Part 4: Laser Guards.

-Protection times given by the material at various power densities are shown in the specifications below.
+Protection times given by the material at various power densities are shown in the table below.

 Irradiated AreaPEL (T3) 10SPEL (T2) 100S